-TPM is a hardware-based security feature that can be used to create and manage computer-generated encryption keys.
-When combined with security software, TPM enhances existing network and computer security by enabling features such as file protection capabilities and protected e-mail.
-The TPM feature is enabled through a TPM system setup option.
+The Trusted Platform Module (TPM) is a hardware based security feature that can be used to create and manage computer generated encryption keys.
+When combined with security software, the TPM enhances existing network and computer security by enabling features such as file protection capabilities and protected e-mail.
+The TPM feature is enabled through a System Setup option.

-• NOTICE: If you use TPM, you must follow the backup procedures in the documentation that came with the software to secure your TPM data and encryption keys.
-In the event of these backups being incomplete, lost, or damaged, Dell will be unable to assist in the recovery of encrypted data.
+NOTICE: TPM users are responsible for following the backup procedures documented in the "Broadcom Secure Foundation Getting Started Guide" to secure their TPM data and encryption keys.
+In the event of an emergency if these backups are incomplete, lost, or damaged it will be impossible for Dell to assist in the recovery of encrypted data.

-Enabling the TPM Feature
+Enabling TPM